 The following is a summary of the significant accounting policies of the Omaha School Employees' Retirement System (OSERS).
+These policies are in accordance with accounting principles generally accepted in the United States of America.

 A. Reporting Entity

 In 1909, the Douglas County School District #0001 (the District) began maintaining a retirement system for its teachers.
 Subsequently, the District added two more retirement systems, one covering non-teaching school employees and one covering school cafeteria employees.
 In 1951, the Nebraska State Legislature consolidated the three systems into one new system.
 The new system, OSERS, is a defined-benefit plan.